metrorailings/OwlBlog/content/posts/wild-card-picks-2019.md

 ## Titans @ Patriots (-5)

 Yes, the Titans have been playing phenomenally with Ryan Tannehill at the helm.
+But the Titans may have the worst defense this year compared to all the other postseason teams.
+That and Ryan Tannehill lacks serious playoff experience, making things even more stressful on a Tennessee offense that will be asked to carry the bulk of the workload here in their games.

+The Patriots offense has been pretty pathetic this year, but all the other aspects of their team are solid.
+Their coaches still remain the best in the league as well.
+Add in home field advantage and you have the recipe for a beatdown here.

+**_Bet: Patriots (-5)_**